I think you will agree that nothing quite hits the spot like a nap on a hammock when you’re on vacation.

 If this question is on your mind, it is an extremely valid one.
 If the comfort of a mattress is all that you have been exposed to, switching to sleeping in a hammock full-time every night may seem like it’s just not going to work.

-A good hammock bed offers many benefits, including some health related ones, so it is worthy of consideration.
+A good hammock bed offers many benefits, including some health related ones, so a hammock is worthy of consideration for a bed replacement.
 Key benefits include:

 A hammock with a rocking motion can put some people to sleep a lot faster that a stationary bed and mattress.
 The quality of sleep in a hammock bed is also deemed to be deeper for some allowing for a more restful slumber.